llm-workflow-engine/llm-workflow-engine/README.md

 **NOTE: Alpha, subject to change**

-The wrapper supports more complex linear workflows via built-in integration for [Ansible playbooks](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_intro.html).
+LWE supports more complex linear workflows via built-in integration for [Ansible playbooks](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_intro.html).

 Some example workflows are included, run `/workflows` to list them, and `/workflow-show workflowname` to view the playbook configuration for a particular workflow.